peritus/hashedassets/src/hashedassets/errors.rst

 >>> system("hashedassets", external=True)
 Usage: hashedassets [ options ] MAPFILE SOURCE [...]
 DEST
 <BLANKLINE>
-hashedassets: error: You need to specify at least MAPFILE SOURCE and DEST
+hashedassets: error: You need to specify at least MAPFILE, SOURCE and DEST

 If the user specifies the --help option, detailed usage information is shown: